How credit cards take a bite out of gas prices

 Perhaps it’s miles to book flights, points for hotel stays or flexible points that can be used for gift cards, travel or even on shopping at online retailers.
 Many people simply want cash back in their pocket.

-By strategically using credit cards to earn rewards on their spending, they were able to amass 11,000 points to cover hotels for an upcoming winter trip to several National Parks.
+By strategically using credit cards to earn rewards on their spending, they were able to amass 11,000 points to cover hotels for winter trip they took to several National Parks.

 “We prefer getting rewards points we can use for travel rather than getting straight cash back.
 This is a personal preference and we find it works better for us,” said Grant Sinclair, who lives with his wife in Woodstock, Georgia.